 Effectively combating climate change won’t happen through one or two big wins; those don’t exist yet.
 To have real impact, companies and governments will need to act in many areas.
 Technology has a huge role to play in many of these areas, but CIOs and tech leaders need to act quickly and decisively.

 This article is the first in a series about how CIOs can reduce emissions.
-The next article will explore how CIOs can drive the business’s sustainability agenda by implementing “offense practices” to reduce, replace, and offset emissions.
+The next article will explore how CIOs can drive the business’s sustainability agenda by playing offense and implementing reduce, replace, and reuse levers to decarbonize.